amirongit/notecode/elasticsearchInAction.md

 ### Compound Queries
 - provides a mechanism to combine leaf queries in order to build complex queries
 #### Leaf Query
-- looks for specific values in specific fields; can be used by itself
+- looks for specific values in specific fields
+- can be used by itself
 #### Boolean
-- used to create sophisticated query logic; consists of four optional clauses made of leaf queries
+- used to create sophisticated query logic
     ```
     GET <indices>/_search
     {
         "query": {
             "bool": {
                 "must": <query>,
                     "must_not": <query>,
                     "should": <query>,
                     "filter": <query>
             }
         }
     }
     ```
+- consists of four optional clauses made of leaf queries
     - must
         - all leaf queries match (matches contribute to score)
     - should